 Facilities will maintain employment strictly on a voluntary basis.
-Facilities will not use any forced, prison, indentured, bonded or trafficked labor.
+Facilities will not use any forced, prison, indentured, bonded, or trafficked labor.
 This will include ensuring that any workers they hire will be under labor contracts that fully comply with all relevant legal requirements and do not impose any form of coercion (including imposing substantial fines or loss of residency papers by workers leaving employment or restricting a worker’s ability to voluntarily end his/her employment).
-In addition, when hiring workers through an employment broker or agency, facilities will ensure that the workers’ passports are not withheld, all written contracts are in the native language of the workers, and recruitment fees are not borne by the workers themselves.
+In addition, workers should not be employed subject to any financial or collateral guarantee or debt security; any recruitment fees involved should be borne by facilities, not workers.
+Further, facilities will ensure that the workers’ travel documents are not withheld, and that all written contracts are in a language understood by the workers.

 3. Prohibition of Child Labor

-Facilities will not hire any employee under the age of 14 or under the minimum age established by law for employment, whichever is greater, or any employee whose employment would interfere with compulsory schooling.
+Facilities will not hire any employee under the age of 15 (14 in less-developed countries) or under the minimum age established by law for employment, whichever is greater, or any employee whose employment would interfere with compulsory schooling.

 Facilities will ensure they do not engage in any form of child labor, including, but not limited to, the internationally recognized worst forms of child labor.
-Facilities may not employ any person at an age younger than the law of the jurisdiction allows and in any case not below the age of 14, even if permitted by local law.
+Consistent with ILO Convention 138, facilities may not employ any person at an age younger than the law of the jurisdiction allows and in any case not below the age of 15 (14 in less-developed countries), even if permitted by local law.
 In addition, facilities will adhere to local legal requirements regarding mandatory schooling.
-Further, if, where permitted by local law, a facility employs young workers (defined as workers whose age is between the minimum age of employment and 18 years), the facility will also comply with any applicable legal restrictions on the nature and volume of work performed by such young workers, as well as any other requirements imposed by law, including ensuring that such young workers do not perform any hazardous work (e.g., chemicalhandling or operating heavy machinery).
+Further, if, where permitted by local law, a facility employs young workers (defined as workers whose age is between the minimum age of employment and 18 years), the facility will also comply with any applicable legal restrictions on the nature and volume of work performed by such young workers, as well as any other requirements imposed by law, including limitations related to working hours and to ensuring that such young workers do not perform any hazardous work (e.g., chemical handling or operating heavy machinery).

-Facilities will provide a work environment free of supervisory or co-worker harassment or abuse, and free of corporal punishment in any form.
+Facilities will provide a work environment free of supervisory or co-worker harassment and abuse, and free of corporal punishment in any form.

 Facilities will ensure a workplace that is respectful of a worker’s rights and dignity.
 This includes ensuring that no corporal punishment or physical coercion be used.
-Facilities will not engage in or tolerate sexual harassment, indecent or threatening gestures, abusive tone or language or any other kind of undesired physical or verbal contact, such as bullying.
-In particular, facilities will ensure proper training at all levels - including management, supervisors and workers - to secure a workplace free of harassment or abuse.
+Facilities will not engage in or tolerate – either at the workplace or in residential quarters provided by facilities or labor brokers acting on their behalf – any sexual harassment or abuse, indecent or threatening gestures, abusive tone or language or any other kind of undesired physical or verbal contact, such as bullying.
+In particular, facilities will ensure proper training at all levels - including management, supervisors and workers - to secure a workplace free of harassment and abuse.

 5. Compensation and Benefits

-Facilities will pay at least the minimum total compensation required by local law, including all mandated wages, allowances & benefits.
+Facilities will pay at least the minimum total compensation required by local law, including all mandated wages, allowances and benefits.